Editor's Note: This blog post was originally published in January 2021 and was updated in April 2022 with additional content.

 Businesses, whether online via eCommerce or in physical space, are always facing human beings.
-People are who we are selling to, who we are delivering products to, and who we are providing service to.
-The human element of business has always made developing relationships with customers essential, just as real estate agents have always made an effort to make empty, on-the-market homes feel homier (using tricks like baking cookies).
+People are who we are selling to, who we are delivering products to, and to who we are providing service.
+The human element of the business has always made developing relationships with customers essential, just as real estate agents have always made an effort to make empty, on-the-market homes feel homier (using tricks like baking cookies).

 What is Customer Experience?